codepath/android_guides/Design-Support-Library.md

 #### Adding Vector Drawable Library

-Android Studio v1.4 comes with the ability to provide backwards support to pre-Lollipop devices by creating the PNG assets automatically at compile time which couldn't support it.
+Android Studio v1.4 provides backwards support for vector drawables to pre-Lollipop devices by creating the PNG assets automatically at compile time.
 The support library provides native support for older Android versions, so we need to first disable this auto-generation.
 First, you will need to upgrade to Gradle v2.1 or higher.
 See [[this guide|Getting-Started-with-Gradle#intro-to-the-gradle-wrapper]] for more information.

 Next, we need to make sure to signal that we will be using the support library for vector drawables: